jayeshveyro/Digitalize-Library/README.md

-# 📚 Smart Library Management System
+#  Digitalize Library

-A ESP32 based book issuing project.
-The project makes use of rfid cards to for library cards and a barcode scanner for uploading the books into the database.
+The project makes use of rfid cards  for library cards and a barcode scanner for uploading the books into the database.
 The rfid library card allows hassle-free issuing and returing of book.

-## 🛠️ Hardware Components
+##  Hardware Components

 | Component           | Purpose                  |
 | ------------------- | ------------------------ |